sethclover/SE317_Lab7/README.md

 - **Model (CalculatorModel)**: Contains the calculator logic and data
 - **View (CalculatorView)**: Displays the calculator GUI
 - **Controller (CalculatorController)**: Handles user inputs and updates the model accordingly

-A custom implementation of the Observer pattern is used to keep the view updated with changes from the model.
-This implementation avoids using Java's deprecated Observable class.

 ## Credits